BRISC Claims Bordereaux AnALYST

 Analysts spend days pre-processing before ingestion.

-New programs mean new formats — and an engineering ticket.
+New programs and treaty parters mean new formats — and an engineering ticket.

 Errors slip through and compound downstream.